Social Media Guidelines

 Explore UCCS Social Media Guidelines

-If you are responsible for managing or maintaining a UCCS department account, you must attend a social media training (link to social media training page) prior to creating or taking over the account.
+If you are responsible for managing or maintaining a UCCS department account, you must attend a social media training prior to creating or taking over the account.
 Official UCCS account must be initiated, developed and authorized through the UCCS Marketing and Communications department.
 Any accounts which do not receive prior authorization will be subject to review when discovered and may be amended or removed.

 Account Administrator Responsibilities